adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   2.  configure the xAPI Wrapper using xAPI Launch with the LRS and client credentials,
   3.  send statements to the LRS,
   4.  include extensions in the statement, and
   5.  use registration and context activities to group statements, using xAPI Launch information.

+> Note: The code for each step is already included and commented out in the game.html.
+If you wish, you can just uncomment the code as you walk through the steps.

 ## Step 1 - Include the xAPI Wrapper in Game.html
 The first step is to include the xAPIWrapper in the game HTML.
 The xAPIWrapper is included in the `lib` folder of the project for your convenience.
 For reference, the xAPIWrapper project is at https://github.com/adlnet/xAPIWrapper.
   1. Add a `<script>` tag in the `<body>` of the `game.html` to include the xAPI Wrapper. (right below the game `<script>` tag) And an opening and closing `<script>` tag where we will add the xAPI code.